-Ribbon: Design > Diagram > Insert >

-Strategic Modeling > Org Chart
+Ribbon: Design > Diagram > Add > Strategic Modeling > Org Chart Browser window Toolbar : New

-Project Browser Toolbar: New Diagram

-icon > Strategic Modeling > Org Chart
+Diagram icon > Strategic Modeling > Org Chart

-Project Browser context menu | Add

-Diagram... > Strategic Modeling > Org
+Browser window context menu | Add Diagram... > Strategic Modeling > Org Chart

-Chart

-Usage of the Organization al Chart Diagram
+Usage of the Organization al Chart

-The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Orientated or Matrix Model chart.
+The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market

+Orientated or Matrix Model chart.
 A number of charts could be created, representing different current and future states of the enterprise.